engelanna/addressing-the-yan-report/assets/markdown/trial_1_the_yan_report.md

 ---

-## Probabilities within the spike gene :pushpin:
+## Occurrence probabilities within the spike gene :pushpin:

 The [accession page](https://www.ncbi.nlm.nih.gov/nuccore/MN908947.1) informs us that the range of the `"S"` gene is `21579..25400`, which makes for a length of `3821`.
 Plugging this text length into our formula :electric_plug:, we get: